Reyna-RT/particle_sizing/README.md

 ## How to use the data

-First the "sizing_calibartion.py" should be used to obtain the parameters for corrections as presented in the paper.
+First the "sizing_calibartion.py" should be used to obtain the parameters for corrections as presented in the paper[[1]](#1).

 The notebooks contain the information necessary to plot the results after obtaining parameters with "sizing_calibartion.py".
 "G2_array_results.ipynb" contains an example on how to use the utils functions to estimate sizes on static particles.
 "Droplets_results.ipynb" contains an example on how to use the utils functions to estimate sizes on a time series.

 A new magnification adjustment can be made through the file "sizing_calibartion.py", where the magnification is calculated by the use of the images for multiple plane calibration, the polinomial parameters are save in a txt file and used in the notebooks.

+## References
+<a id="1">[1]</a>
+Ramirez de la Torre, R. G., and Atle Jensen.
+"A method to estimate the size of particles using the open source software OpenPTV." arXiv e-prints (2022): arXiv-2203.